bimdata/javascript-api-client/docs/IfcApi.md

 ## deleteLayerDeprecated

-> deleteLayerDeprecated(cloudPk, id, ifcPk, projectPk, layerRequest)
+> deleteLayerDeprecated(cloudPk, id, ifcPk, projectPk)

 Delete a layer of a model